Queen Elizabeth II, Britain's longest-reigning monarch, dies at 96

 London — Queen Elizabeth II, Britain's longest-reigning monarch and one of the most enduring royal personalities the world has known, has died at the age of 96.
 Buckingham Palace confirmed that the queen died Thursday at Balmoral Castle, her official residence in Scotland.

 "The Queen died peacefully at Balmoral this afternoon.
-The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow," the palace said in a statement.
+The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow," the palace said in a statement, referring to the new monarch, Elizabeth's eldest son, now known as King Charles III, and his wife Camilla.

+"The death of my beloved Mother, Her Majesty The Queen, is a moment of the greatest sadness for me and all members of my family," Charles said in a statement on Thursday.
+"We mourn profoundly the passing of a cherished Sovereign and a much-loved Mother.
+I know her loss will be deeply felt throughout the country, the Realms and the Commonwealth, and by countless people around the world.
+During this period of mourning and change, my family and I will be comforted and sustained by our knowledge of the respect and deep affection in which The Queen was so widely held."

-The news came after palace officials issued a statement earlier in the day saying the queen had been put under "medical supervision" at Balmoral as her doctors were "concerned for Her Majesty's health."
+The news of he death came after palace officials issued a statement earlier in the day saying Elizabeth had been put under "medical supervision" at Balmoral as her doctors were "concerned for Her Majesty's health."
 All of the senior members of the royal family quickly traveled to be by her side.

 The queen and the British people, along with the Commonwealth nations, had been celebrating a historic milestone: 2022 marked the monarch's Platinum Jubilee, 70 years on the throne.
 But the queen made only a few brief appearances at events in her honor to mark the anniversary in June, citing mobility issues and discomfort.